DoubleDropout/DoubleDropout/README.md

-- 👋 Hi, I’m @DoubleDropout
+- 👋 Hi, I’m @DoubleDropout, Oops!
+Tripple xD
-- 👀 I’m interested in ML and NLP.
+- 👀 Working in ML and NLP.
-- 🌱 I’m currently learning Data Science.
+- 🌱 A continuos Learner.
+A cyberphile and a mentor of Data Science.
-- 💞️ I’m looking to collaborate on my venture
+- 💞️ I’m looking to collaborate on my venture.
+Need a co-founder.
 - 📫 How to reach me [@mail](mailto:kaustavcodes@gmail.com)

 <!---